DWS Group: History

+Controversies

+Sustainable investing

 A DWS annual report in 2020 claimed that half of the company's assets ran through environmental, social and corporate governance (ESG) criteria.
 An internal report contradicted this, and stated that only a small amount of the firm's investments applied ESG.
 As a result of the probe, German regulators began investigating Deutsche Bank president Karl von Rohr's role in the DWS.

 In 2021, The Wall Street Journal reported that the United States Department of Justice and U.S. Securities and Exchange Commission were investigating DWS' claims of sustainable investing.